 Musalaha is a faith-based organization that teaches, trains and facilitates reconciliation mainly between Israelis and Palestinians from diverse ethnic and religious backgrounds based on biblical principles of reconciliation.
-Read Musalah's newsletter.
+Read Musalaha's newsletter.

 Embrace the Middle East is a Christian development charity tackling poverty and injustice in the Middle East.
 Read news about Israel Palestine from Embrace the Middle East.